Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
      * Objects always displayed as expected.
+  4. Re-ran above tests following refactored code to allow for Sat,Sun & Sunday only weekends.
+Set current day to both Saturday and Sunday.
+     * No errors detected.
+     * Output to console always displayed as expected.

 **[Back to index](#Table-of-Contents)**